frc2204/ramdocs/docs/programming/version-control/git-in-action-multiple.md

     Local1->>Remote: git push
 ```

+!!! question
     `Local1` was able to push changes, but keep in mind that `Local2` isn't able to see the changes.
 How do we fix this?

 ### `git pull`
 To pull changes from a remote repository, we can use the `git pull` command.
 This command will take all the new commits that have been pushed to the remote repository, and pull them to our local repository.